gongahkia/personal-wiki/Elm.md

 # `Elm`

-Functional programming language that compiles to native JavaScript for web development.
+Functional language that compiles to native JavaScript for web development.

 ## Comments